1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It was a clever way to extend British dominance.

-78. Wellesley was heavily criticized in England because:
+78. Wellesley was heavily criticized in England because___________.

 A) He encouraged Indian culture